chikamichi/jumoku/README.md

 Then, we can think about implementing specialized tree (binaries, AVL, Red-Black...) and the appropriate set of search and traversal algorithms.

+## Ideas

+One issue with Graphy, as with any other graph lib outthere, is that it provides classes, not modules.
+I forked Graphy in order to try to make it module-based (adding a class layer btw).
+This would allow to mixin Graphy's graph behavior rather than type and turn evergreen into a module-based library as well:

+    class MyTree
+      include Evergreen::Tree # this a module now end

+    module Evergreen
+      include Graphy

+      module Tree
+        include Graphy::Digraph # this is a module now

+        # redefine things so as to make it behave like a tree-graph
+      end
+    end